Schedule Strategy Call →

 • Question-to-Content Mapping: Gather common client questions in your practice area using tools like Google’s People Also Ask, AnswerThePublic, or keyword research.
 Then verify your content addresses those questions in a clear Q&A format.
 Each service page or FAQ should target specific queries (e.g. “How long does a personal injury case take?”) and provide concise, authoritative answers.
 This ensures AI systems find direct answers on your site.

 • Content Clarity & Structure Audits: Ensure your pages use straightforward language and logical formatting.
 AI models favor content that is well-organized: use headings, bullet lists, numbered steps, and FAQs that mirror conversational queries.
-As one GEO expert notes, keeping content “structured, informative, and aligned with the types of questions potential clients ask” helps AI find and use your site.
+As one AI visibility strategist notes, keeping content “structured, informative, and aligned with the types of questions potential clients ask” helps AI find and use your site.
 In practice, this means writing answers in a question–answer style, using schema-friendly layouts, and highlighting key points (e.g. using bold text or bullet lists for definitions, timelines, or legal steps).

 • Multi-Modal & Multi-Platform Audits: Online visibility is essential for attracting clients and building trust.
 Multi-modal SEO goes beyond text-based searches by optimizing practice pages, attorney bios, case studies, and video content with strategic keywords, alt text, captions, and transcripts.
 Voice search requires conversational, long-tail queries, while visual search highlights the importance of professional imagery of your firm, attorneys, and offices.
 On the multi-platform side, a strong presence across your website, legal directories, and channels like LinkedIn and YouTube ensures clients can find you anywhere they search.
 Together, these tactics expand reach, build credibility, and strengthen your digital presence.